Hesperian Health Guides

 Do not use diazepam with alcohol or other drugs that can make you sleepy.

-Frequent or large doses of diazepam during pregnancy can cause birth defects.
+Frequent or large doses of diazepam during pregnancy can cause disabilities in the developing baby.

 This medicine also passes through breastmilk, so breastfeeding mothers should avoid it except in emergencies.